jasperdewinter/KantPickdeWinter/README.md

-This repository provides code to reproduce results in the paper "Nowcasting GDP using machine learning methods" by Dennis Kant, Andreas Pick (EUR) and Jasper de Winter (DNB).
+This repository provides code to reproduce results in the paper "Nowcasting GDP using machine learning methods" by Dennis Kant, Andreas Pick (EUR) and Jasper de Winter (DNB) that is forthcoming in AStA Advances in Statistical Analysis.
 The scripts are most easily ran in Rstudio following these steps: Download or clone the repository and double-click AstA.proj to open the project in RStudio.
 Next, open Main and run the models and/or calculate DM-tests and report RMSFEs.